SAP/ui5-uiveri5/docs/usage/locators.md

 In the application testing approach we use hierarchical class locators composed of UI5 control main (marker) class names (the class names of the control root DOM element).
 This hierarchical composition is important to guarantee the stability of locators.
 Usage of classes is problematic as DOM is not a UI5 API and it can change between UI5 minor releases.
 Only UI5 JS API is guaranteed to be backward-compatible.
 One approach to mitigate this issue is to use control locators.

 The `control` locator is closely tied to the control level of abstraction and therefore should be much more intuitive for application developers.
-The `control` locator object can be written easily by inspecting the application using the [UI5 Inspector](https://chrome.google.com/webstore/detail/ui5-inspector/bebecogbafbighhaildooiibipcnbngo).

 The locator is created using the `by` collection of factory functions:
 ```javascript